 In response to Georgia State’s custom questions about mentoring, 46% of faculty said they were not aware of a mentoring program in their department or division, and 13% said they were unsure.
 When asked about currently having a mentor, formally or informally, 59% of faculty said they did not have either.
 Effective mentoring is critical to faculty development, and we are committed to making it available to every early-career faculty member.

 Action Plan 4: The Office of the Provost will develop a university-level plan mentoring plan and work with Colleges to support additional mentoring efforts.

 Action Plan 5: Mentoring will specifically be identified as a category of valued service in the University Promotion and Tenure manual.

 The COACHE survey asked faculty about a variety of ways they might feel recognized and by whom.
 While appreciation and recognition were an area of concern across all faculty groups, tenured faculty and under-represented minority faculty had lower levels of satisfaction.
 The qualitative data supporting faculty concerns range from lack of recognition for research, teaching, and service to a general feeling of being undervalued.
 The faculty are the university’s greatest resource, and we are committed to identifying, recognizing and praising the many contributions that are made to our students and the university’s mission.

-The Provost will highlight notable faculty achievements monthly in the Provost Newsletter and encourage department chairs and deans also to implement regular communications identifying faculty accomplishments.
+Action Plan 7: The Provost will highlight notable faculty achievements in the Provost Newsletter and encourage department chairs and deans also to implement regular communications identifying faculty accomplishments.